SABS-R3/software-engineering-day1/_episodes/14-object-oriented.md

 <__main__.Academic object at 0x7f4826fdff10>
 {'title': 'A new paper', 'date': 2018}
 [{'title': 'A new paper', 'date': 2018}]
-[{'title': 'A new paper', 'date': 2018}, {'title': 'Another new paper', 'date': 2020}]
 ~~~
 {: .output}

-The second use of `write_paper` in the example above shows that we can use a method by accessing it through the class, rather than through the object.
-This makes it behave more like a free function, meaning that the `self` parameter isn't automatically set and we need to pass it the value ourselves.
-This isn't useful very often, but helps us to see that member functions are not substantially different from free functions.

 ### Dunder Methods